Lorenzo Braccini

 A Baroque jewel, the Teatro Bibiena is known for its extraordinary acoustics and elegance.
 Wolfgang Amadeus Mozart performed there at the age of 13.
 Today the theatre hosts concerts, performances and guided tours.

-8. Gubbio: between history and nature
+8. Gubbio: where history meets nature

 Gubbio, nestled in the Umbrian hills, is a city that exudes history, medieval charm and vibrant local culture.
 Known for its characteristic historical centre dominated by Mount Ingino and its thousand-year-old tradition, Gubbio promises an unforgettable trip to the heart of Italy.